quickfeed/quickfeed/doc/deploy.md

 The envoy config will be generate at `$QUICKFEED/envoy/envoy.yaml`.

 _The script sets the certificate and key at the following path: `/etc/letsencrypt/live/YOUR_DOMAIN_NAME/(CERTIFICATE | KEY).pem`.
-Please note that, when running envoy in your host machine, you need to ensure that the certificates and necessary keys are stored in the same path specified in the envoy config._
+Please note that, when running envoy in your host machine, you need to ensure that certificates and necessary keys are stored in the same path specified in the envoy config._

 ### Configure GitHub OAuth Application for QuickFeed